finalpi/wechat2tg/README.md

 - `/source`: Retrieve the original file of compressed media by replying with `/source` (media-only).

+- `/aad`: Forward messages from other members within the group.
+Use the `/aad all` command to enable forwarding messages from all members of the group.
+Alternatively, use `/aad @username` to forward messages from a specific user (only supported in groups and requires the auto-create group mode to be enabled).

+- `/als`: View and manage the forwarding list (only supported in groups and requires the auto-create group mode to be enabled).

 ### Environment Variables
 | Name | Required | Description |
 | --- | --- | --- |